 Dessler, who once ruled the Great Garmillas Empire, returns in Chapter 4 under the thrall of Zordar and seeks a rematch with Yamato.
 Mr. Yamadera, who participated in a Yamato voice recording for the first time since 2199 looked back at it as “very nervous.”
 In 2199, the voice actors on the Yamato side and Garmillas side recorded separately, but this time it is said that he recorded with the main characters Daisuko Ono as Kodai, Hiroshi Kamiya as Keyman, and others in 2202.

 “Dessler appeared after a long absence,” Yamadera said with a smile, “but when everyone at the site was asked what they thought about the situation they said, ‘It’s not a big deal.’
 (Laughs) It had been a while since 2202 started, and since I thought there was the possibility that Dessler wouldn’t appear at all, I was happy to finally come out.”

-In 2202, the new character Klaus Kiman (Hiroshi Kamiya) appears as a military officer of the Garmillas Empire, and Yamadera admitted that he was “jealous” of Kiman’s success.
+In 2202, the new character Klaus Keyman (Hiroshi Kamiya) appears as a military officer of the Garmillas Empire, and Yamadera admitted that he was “jealous” of Keyman’s success.

 “In 2202 Garmillas has formed an alliance with Earth and both are fighting against Gatlantis,” Yamadera said.
-“In that situation, Kiman of Garmillas boards Yamato with Kodai and the others.
+“In that situation, Keyman of Garmillas boards Yamato with Kodai and the others.
 The Earth people are grateful for all the information he gives out, and he’s too cool when he plays an active part at times of crisis.
-When I watch Kiman I involuntarily say ‘oooh’!”
+When I watch Keyman I involuntarily say ‘oooh’!”

 “It’s a lot of pressure when you have to play someone with charisma,” he added.